DeckofAdventures/TheGame/1_Mechanics/03_CharacterCreation.md

 You can adjust your Skills and Attributes using your Experience Points, which will help define how capable your character for relevant actions.
 On initial character creation, additional points can be gained from reducing modifier up to `X` for Attributes and `Y` for skills.
 Once these are set, a player may only add newly awarded Experience points.

-All Attributes start at a +0 modifier.
-This modifier adds to all relevant skills.
+All Attributes and Skills start at a +0 modifier.
+The Attribute modifier adds to all relevant Skills.
 Raising an Attribute by 1 initially costs 2 Experience Points, but becomes more costly as you add.
-All Skills start at a -2 modifier.
 Raising a Skill by 1 costs 1 Experience Point, but becomes more costly as you add.
-Modifier maximums are regulated by skill level.
+Modifier maximums are capped according to character level (e.g., maximum +4 at level 1).